ando-takahiro/generator-stream/README.md

-This module would be covvenient when you write test for your original stream.
+This module would be convenient when you write test for your original stream.
 You don't need a file to provide a big data for your test.

 How to use
 ===